 The EUC possess excellent physical resources available for the students, and also offers a long array of service opportunities.
 High standard teaching, learning and research resources are available to students.
-The university has a well equipped library and also the iCommunicate Research Center (with strong research topics and attracting also research funding) is an asset.
+The university has a well equipped library and also the ICommunicate Research Center (with strong research topics and attracting also research funding) is an asset.
 The information about available resources is clearly communicated to the students and the teaching staff.
-The presence of a well organized speech-language clinic/rehabilitation center provide valuable opportunities for the students.
-Referrals from different types of settings (genetic clinic, ENT department) guarantees a varied case load.
-Specific support for students with disabilities (physical and psychological) is present and there is individual guidance during the clinical practicum.
+Specific support for students with disabilities (physical and psychological) is present and there is individual guidance during the studies.